-Which fitness trackers have the best battery life
+Which Fitness Trackers have the Best Battery Life?

 Withings has made a smart analogue watch that looks gorgeous and doesn't spread itself too thin, and comes out as one of the best hybrids out there right now.

-The Steel HR comes in a 36 or 40mm size case with a black or white watch face and the band is removable so you can replace it with a number of different bands.
+The Steel HR costs $180 and comes in a 36mm size case with a black watch face and the band is removable so you can replace it with a number of different bands.

 What do you think?